 Trintellix is a prescription drug that's approved by the FDA to treat depression.
 The generic version of Trintellix is called vortioxetine, and we'll use these two terms interchangeably throughout this article as they refer to the same active chemical compound.

-Is Trintellix proven in medical studies to reduce or eliminate depression?
-How does its effectiveness compare to older antidepressants?
-Does the drug cause side effects?
-And how do real users describe its effects?
+But is Trintellix proven in medical studies to reduce or eliminate depression?
+How does its effectiveness compare to other antidepressants?
+Can Trintellix improve brain function?
+And how do real users rate and describe its effects?

-In this article we’ll answer all of these questions and more as we review clinical studies on Trintellix to determine if it's effective for treating depression, document side effects of the drug, explain whether the generic form of the drug is as effective and share real, unsponsored user reviews of Trintellix.
+In this article we’ll answer all of these questions and more, as we review clinical studies on Trintellix to determine if it's effective for treating depression.

 Trintellix has been studied in hundreds of clinical trials.